 - Most victims were over the age of 60 even though disabled adults 18 and older can live in assisted living facilities and nursing homes.

 Arizona Special Focus Facilities

-The Centers for Medicare and Medicaid Services (CMS) conducts regular, unscheduled inspections on nursing homes throughout the nation in order to make sure that each nursing home is providing quality care to the residents.
-Hundreds of nursing homes throughout Arizona have received the lowest overall score possible during the most recent inspections, for deficiencies and infractions such as fire-safety issues, health-related infractions, and more.
-Some cases are so severe that CMS places them on a national watch list and labels them as “special focus facilities”.
+The Centers for Medicare and Medicaid Services (CMS) conducts regular, unscheduled inspections on nursing homes throughout the nation in order to make sure that each nursing home is providing quality care to residents.
+Hundreds of nursing homes throughout Arizona have received the lowest overall score possible during the most recent inspections.
+Low scores include deficiencies and infractions such as fire-safety issues, health-related infractions and infection control.
+Some cases are so severe that CMS places them on a national watch list and labels them as “special focus facilities” (SFFs).

 - Advanced Health Care of Scottsdale